ShailChoksi/chatbot/src/data/leela.md

 - Are you a robot?
 - Are you a bot?
 - Are you a chatbot?
-- Are you a live person?
 - Are you a program?
 - Are you a robot?
 - Are you automated?
 - Are you human?
 - Are you just a bot?
 - Are you live person?
-- Hello?
-Is this a real person or chat bot?
-- Hi, is this a real person?
+- is this a real person?
 - Is this a real human or a robot
 - Is this a real person or a chatbot
 - Is this a real person or a computer
-- Is this a real person or an automated system right now?
-- Is this an automated system?
 - Is this automated?
 - Person or bot?
 - Wait are you a chatbot?